awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

   Leaving inbound SSH ports and remote PowerShell ports open on your instances greatly increases the risk of entities running unauthorized or malicious commands on the instances\.
 Session Manager helps you improve your security posture by letting you close these inbound ports, freeing you from managing SSH keys and certificates, bastion hosts, and jump boxes\.
 + **One\-click access to instances from the console and CLI**

   Using the AWS Systems Manager console, you can start a session with a single click\.
+Using the AWS CLI, you can also start a session that runs a single command or a sequence of commands\.
 Because permissions to instances are provided through IAM policies instead of SSH keys or other mechanisms, the connection time is greatly reduced\.
++ **Port forwarding**

+  Redirect any port inside your remote instance to a local port on a client\.
+After that, connect to the local port and access the server application that is running inside the instance\.
 + **Cross\-platform support for both Windows and Linux**

   Session Manager provides both Windows and Linux support from a single tool\.
 For example, you don't need to use an SSH client for Linux instances and an RDP connection for Windows instances\.